Random spanning trees in random environment: Heuristics for Conjecture

 We provide here some heuristic justification for Conjecture \ref{C:Intermediate} on the diameter of the RSTRE in the intermediate disorder regime $\beta_n = n^{1 + \gamma}$ for $0 < \gamma < 1/3$, and refer to \cite{Mak25} for a more detailed explanation.
 As we have seen in Proposition \ref{P:DiaC1},

 for $p_0= \tfrac{1}{n}+ \tfrac{c \log n}{\beta_n}$.
 Using Lemma \ref{L:gap}, we may therefore restrict ourselves to studying the RSTRE on $\cC_1(p)$ for $p>p_0$ in the slightly supercritical window.

 For simplicity assume that $\beta_n = n^{1 + \gamma}$ with $1/4 < \gamma <1/3$, and let $\eps = \tfrac{C n\log n}{\beta_n}$ and $p = (1+\eps)/n$.
-By the results of \cite{DKLP11}, we can construct $\mathcal{C}_1(p)$ in three steps: \begin{enumerate} \item Sample a random 3-regular graph with $\Theta(\eps^3 n)$ many vertices to generate the so called \textit{kernel graph} $K$; \item Replace each edge of $K$ independently by a path with length following the geometric distribution Geom$(\eps)$, to obtain the so called \textit{2-core} $H$; \item Attach to each vertex of $H$ an independent Galton-Watson tree with offspring distribution following the Poisson distribution Poisson$(1-\eps)$. \end{enumerate} The attached trees in step (\ref{enu:GWtree}) can only increase the diameter of the random spanning tree $\cT$ on $\mathcal{C}_1(p)$ by $O(\log n)$, so that we may safely ignore them.
+In \cite{DKLP11}, the authors construct a graph $\tilde{\cC}_1(p)$ that is \textit{contiguous} with $\cC_1(p)$, that is, every graph property that holds with high probability for $\tilde{\cC}_1(p)$ also holds with high probability for $\mathcal C_1(p)$.
+The construction of $\tilde{\mathcal C}_1(p)$ consists of three steps: \begin{enumerate} \item Sample a random 3-regular graph with $\Theta(\eps^3 n)$ vertices to generate the so called \textit{kernel graph} $K$; \item Replace each edge of $K$ independently by a path with length following the geometric distribution Geom$(\eps)$, to obtain the so called \textit{2-core} $H$; \item Attach to each vertex of $H$ an independent Galton-Watson tree with offspring distribution following the Poisson distribution Poisson$(1-\eps)$. \end{enumerate} The attached trees in step (\ref{enu:GWtree}) can only increase the diameter of the random spanning tree $\cT$ on $\tilde{\mathcal{C}}_1(p)$ by $O(\log n)$, so that we may safely ignore them.
 To each edge in the 2-core $H$ we assign weights of the form $\weight_n(e) = \exp(-\beta_n p \, \tilde\omega_e)$, where $\tilde\omega_e$ are i.i.d.\ uniform on $[0,1]$, corresponding to the original weights conditioned on the events $\{\omega_e\leq p\}$.
 Using the series law, this also induces i.i.d.\ weights on the edges of the kernel graph $K$.
 We can couple the RSTREs on $H$ and $K$ by keeping an edge in $K$ if and only if the whole corresponding path in $H$ is contained in the RSTRE.
-The diameter of the RSTRE on $\mathcal{C}_1(p)$ can then be obtained by multiplying the diameter of the RSTRE on $K$ by $\eps^{-1}$.
+The diameter of the RSTRE on $\tilde{\mathcal{C}}_1(p)$ can then be obtained by multiplying the diameter of the RSTRE on $K$ by $\eps^{-1}$.
 Hence, if we denote by $\cT^H_p$ and $\cT^K_p$ the RSTRE's on $H$ and $K$, respectively, then

 where $\approx$ ignores factors of order $(\log n)^c$ for $c > 0$.